jmares/nodejs_express_mongodb/README.md

 - node: v12.18.3 vs v10.15.3
 - npm:  v6.14.9 vs v6.4.1
-- Clean Blog theme: updated a month ago, while book was published a year and a half ago
+- Clean Blog theme: updated a month ago, while the book was published a year and a half ago

 Still, I got everything working.

 ## Chapter 04: Templating Engines

+December 19, 2020

+Copied contents of directory ch03 into directory ch04.
+When I tried to run th app I got an error, which forced me to delete and reinstall nodemon.

+Four chapters in and I feel I already have a better understanding of Node.js than after 3 Zenva courses.

 ## Chapter 05: Introduction to MongoDB